How to Get an Emotional Support Animal (ESA) Letter in Austin, TX

 Can I Bring My ESA to Work With Me in Austin?

-The state of Texas does not have any employment protections for individuals with ESAs in their workplace.
+The State of Texas does not have any employment protections for individuals with ESAs in their workplace.
 Companies are free to exercise their discretion when it comes to allowing ESAs into their workplace, with no guarantee of protection should any conflicts arise.

 You should check with your HR department to see if they are able to accommodate an emotional support animal on-site.
 With an ESA letter, you are better able to demonstrate that you need this accommodation and make it more likely that it will be approved by your employer.